enghwa/MultiRegion-Serverless-Workshop/1_API/README.md

 console.
 The basic steps are:

 1. Create the appropriate IAM policies and roles our three AWS Lambda functions
-2. Create the required Amazon DynamoDB table
+2. Create the required Amazon DynamoDB Global table
-3. Create the three AWS Lambda functions
+3. Create the three AWS Lambda functions (both Ireland and Singapore)
-4. Create the Amazon API Gateway for the region you are currently deploying
+4. Create the Amazon API Gateway for the region you are currently deploying (both Ireland and Singapore)
 5. Testing to ensure our backend components are all working as expected

 ## 1. Create IAM Policies and Roles